Horizontal $p$-adic $L$-functions: Orderly Primes

 In this section we will study a certain congruence condition on the Fourier coefficients of holomorphic modular forms related to the Euler factors appearing in the norm relations (\ref{eq:finalnormrel}) being invertible.
-This condition also showed up in the work of Taylor--Wiles \cite{TaylorWiles95}.
+The relevant condition turns out to be exactly that the image of Frobenius is fix-point free or equivalently that 1 is not a root of the Hecke polynomial.